lsst-dm/dmtn-011/index.rst

 Branch Setup:
 ^^^^^^^^^^^^^
 The galaxy samples were selected using the great3sims "control/ground/constant" branch.
-This branch specifies its galaxies in "subfields", where a subfield is just a group of galaxies with the same applied shear.
+This branch creates groups of galaxies in "subfields", where all galaxies in a subfield have the same applied shear.
 The size of the postage stamps and the number of galaxies per subfield is configurable.
 Details of the configuration used are described with each test below.

-Note that all of our simulations, the galaxies are created as 90 degree rotated pairs to reduce shape noise.
+Note that in all of our simulations, the galaxies are created as 90 degree rotated pairs to reduce shape noise.

 One important modification to great3Sims was to sample the PSF for each galaxy from a PhoSim PSF Library (described below).
 Ordinarily, great3sims supplies the PSF specification to GalSim as a parameterized model.
 We suppled our own PSF libraries (a set of 67x67 pixel images at the LSST plate scale), using the GalSim InterpolatedImage type.